BlinkID/capture-flutter/README.md

 ```dart
 final capturePlugin = CaptureFlutter();
 ```
-3. Set all of the neccessary Capture settings (Analyzer, UX and Camera).
+3. Set all of the necessary Capture settings (Analyzer, UX, and Camera).
 You do not need to modify anything from these settings:
 ```dart
 // Create Capture settings
 final settings = CaptureSettings();